GastonCaldera/glidaa.com/INSTRUCTIONS.md

 # Instructions

-First you need to download and configure Amplify CLI.
+First you need to download and configure Amplify CLI (if you haven't already).
 Go to the root project folder and type these commands, following the instructions:

 ```bash
 npm install -g @aws-amplify/cli